richardfrost/Redactor/README.md

 # Redactor
-Simple script to redact sensitive items from a log file
+Simple tool to redact information from log files